Opinion | Vigilante justice and the end of America

 How did we come unglued?

 The commonplace nature of firearms is a factor.
 Whereas it was once rare to see people walking around with a gun, except in hunting or rural settings, the United States now boasts 44 states that allow people to openly carry a weapon in public, though states vary on restrictions.
 Thus, last year during the Portland, Ore. riots, we saw would-be combatants stalking around with their long guns.
 In Brunswick, Ga., during the trial of Travis McMichael, his father, Gregory, and neighbor William Bryan, the new Black Panthers walked along downtown sidewalks carrying rifles.
-I don’t necessarily worry such displays of firepower means someone is going to start shooting, but what else are we to infer?
+I don’t necessarily worry such displays of firepower mean someone is going to start shooting, but what else are we to infer?

 In common law, going back centuries, there has been a long tradition against carrying weapons in a manner that bred fears among the public.
 What has happened to that way of thinking?

 Something.
 What we see today has been a long time coming, perhaps beneath our notice.
-I compare the phenomenon to being so mesmerized by the sight of a far-off tidal wave that paralyzes nearly until the wall of water is upon us.
+I compare the phenomenon to being so mesmerized by the sight of a far-off tidal wave that it paralyzes nearly until the wall of water is upon us.

 People who were once political rivals now talk about each other as if they are enemies.
 We see ever-growing numbers of extremists on the right, where white supremacists have been validated by a former president of the United States.
 They also feel vindicated by Rittenhouse’s verdict and see him as a hero, just as those men down in Georgia likely see themselves.